-Elevated Vue's exemption request would permit its commercial operation of SUASs for aerial photography and videography in tightly controlled and limited airspace.
-Aerial photography and videography services will be offered to private events, homeowners, commercial and personal realtors, home builders, home contractors, and/or home inspectors for use in, but not limited to, real estate marketing and safer inspections of home exteriors.
-All operations will be conducted on private property and with the written and/or oral permission of the property owner(s).
-Operations will always be conducted in areas that are clear of all people, except the pilot in command (PIC) and the PIC's helper(s).
-Such operations will ensure that the SUAS will "not create a hazard to users of the national airspace system or the public".3
+Aerial photography and videography services will be offered for use by owners of commercial and residential properties, building contractors and inspectors, developers, realty agents, law enforcement and other first responders, and for the inspection of stacks, towers, bridges, power lines, wind turbines, generating facilities and other infrastructure.
+All operations (with the possible exception of assisting law enforcement/first responders) will be conducted on private property and with the written and/or oral permission of the property owner(s).
+Operations will always be conducted in areas that are clear of people, except the pilot in command (PIC) and the PIC's helper(s).
+Such operations will ensure that the UAS will "not create a hazard to users of the national airspace system or the public"